srstanic/dev.srdanstanic.com/_posts/2023-04-30-clean-ios-application-logging.md

 ---
 layout: post
-title:  "How to add logging to an iOS app in a clean way"
+title:  "How to add logging to an iOS app in a clean way?"
 categories: ios architecture logging clean
 ---